-Pivot is published through Open Journal Systems (OJS) at York University project "too edgy and too controversial for TV" (qtd. in Kevin Williamson).
+Pivot is published through Open Journal Systems (OJS) at York University passed, deeming the project "too edgy and too controversial for TV" (qtd. in Kevin Williamson).
 But McCarthy and her production team could not be dissuaded.
 They bought the rights back from Fox and McCarthy